 Trends and Latest Developments

-Recent research has shed light on the diverse roles of uracil in RNA and its implications for human health and disease.
+Recent research has explain the diverse roles of uracil in RNA and its implications for human health and disease.
 Here are some of the latest trends and developments:

 - RNA Modifications: Uracil is subject to various chemical modifications in RNA, including methylation, hydroxymethylation, and glycosylation.
 These modifications can alter the structure and function of RNA molecules, affecting gene expression and cellular processes.